ItayGet/huffman-zip/README.md

 Subcommands:
     e[ncode] <input> <output>
     d[ecode] <input> <output>
-    help\tshows this help menu
+    help shows this help menu

-whenever there is an <output> \"-\" can be used to mean stdin/stdout
+whenever there is an <output> "-" can be used to mean stdin/stdout
 ```

 # Building